Dhruv2012/Autonomous-Farm-Robot/README.md

      Connect using Remmina.

      And you have full GUI access of the board on your machine.
+# Resources Used:

+# Project Build-Map:
 # Happy building
 If you have any questions or run into problems during understanding of our project, please reach out to us through mail.
 We would be happy to share as much as possible.

 # Project Team

 Project Guide:
-Dr. Anand Darji
+Dr. Anand Darji,
 Head & Associate Professor,
 ECED, SVNIT.

 Development Team:
-Mr. Dhruv Patel(U16EC053, SVNIT)
-Mr. Meet Gandhi(U16EC056, SVNIT)
+Mr. Dhruv Patel(U16EC053, SVNIT) Mr. Meet Gandhi(U16EC056, SVNIT) Mr. Shankarnarayan(U16EC07,SVNIT)
-Mr. Shankarnarayan(U16EC07,SVNIT)

 Special Thanks To:
 Mr. Mahesh Birajdar(U16ME016) and @Team DRISHTI for helping us in designing and manufacturing of AGRIBOT.